5 Creative Ways to Use Your Loaf Pan That Aren’t Banana Bread

 Pull-apart breads are always fun, whether it is a sweet option for breakfast or brunch or a savory version to serve with dinner.
 I love the shingled look of these breads where squares of dough are stacked up and baked in a loaf pan and you can just peel off the slices one at a time.

-It’s also much easier to make something like cinnamon rolls your favorite recipe, smear the cinnamon filling on your sheet of dough, but instead of rolling and slicing into rounds, cut the dough into 4-inch squares.
+It’s also much easier to make something like cinnamon rolls in a loaf pan.
+Follow your favorite recipe, smear the cinnamon filling on your sheet of dough, but instead of rolling and slicing into rounds, cut the dough into 4-inch squares.
 Stack the squares up and then lay the stack sidewise in a pair of greased loaf pans for the second rise.
 You might need to bake slightly longer.
 You’ll end up with essentially a giant loaf-shaped roll where everyone can pick off as many layers as they want.
 And again, the second loaf can be frozen for another time; just don’t glaze before freezing.
 For easy garlic bread, make any basic dinner roll recipe you love, roll it out and spread with garlic butter, stack, prove, and bake.

 4. Try a terrine!